apache/incubator-kie-drools/README.md

 * function
 * unary test

-4. __Support for unary test __: for completeness and orthogonality, unary tests are supported as first class citizens in the language.
+4. __Support for unary tests__: for completeness and orthogonality, unary tests are supported as first class citizens in the language.
 They are effectively functions with an implicit single parameter, and can be invoked in the same way as functions are.
 E.g.: